sciai-lab/structures25/README.md

 uv sync
 ```

-For installation instructions without uv or cpu support visit the installation page in the docs.
+For installation instructions without uv or cpu support visit the [Installation Guide](https://sciai-lab.github.io/structures25/installation.html).
+If you have built the docs locally, open `docs/build/html/installation.html`.
 Now you can either go to the replication guide [REPLICATION_GUIDE.md](REPLICATION_GUIDE.md) to reproduce results from our paper or see the usage below.

 ## Usage

 The full usage manual now lives in our documentation.
-Visit the [Usage Guide](docs/source/usage.rst) for detailed instructions on data generation, training, and density optimisation workflows.
+Visit the [Usage Guide](https://sciai-lab.github.io/structures25/usage.html) for detailed instructions on data generation, training, and density optimisation workflows.
 To reproduce the results from our paper, continue to use [REPLICATION_GUIDE.md](REPLICATION_GUIDE.md).
+After building the docs locally, you can open `docs/build/html/usage.html`.

 ## Additional information